xsonali/hubrepo/README.md

 License
 This project is licensed under the MIT License.
 Feel free to fork and customize.
 ---
-Created and deployed by Gholam with the assistance of AI, Terraform, GitHub, and Visual Studio.
+Created and deployed by Gholam with the assistance of AI, Terraform, GitHub, Docker Desktop, and Visual Studio.